aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 ## 5. Load: dlt to SQL Server

 With our data transformed and validated, we can move to the final **Load** phase.
-Here, I use dlt again — this time to export the transformed data from DuckDB to SQL Server.
+Here, we use dlt again, this time to export the transformed data from DuckDB to SQL Server.
 This demonstrates how dlt can work bidirectionally, not just for ingestion but also for exporting data to downstream systems.

 ### dlt sql_database Source